-If a fatality or catastrophe occurs at a Voluntary Protection Program (VPP), AKOSH Strategic Partnership Program (ASPP) site, or AKOSH's Safety and Health Achievement Recognition Program (SHARP), the AKOSH Chief and Director of Labor Standards and Safety should be notified.
-When enforcement activity has concluded, the AKOSH Chief should be informed so that the site can be reviewed for program issues.
+If a fatality or catastrophe occurs at a Voluntary Protection Program (VPP), AKOSH Strategic Partnership Program (ASPP) site, or AKOSH's Safety and Health Achievement Recognition Program (SHARP), the Chief of Enforcement and Director of Labor Standards and Safety should be notified.
+When enforcement activity has concluded, the Director of LSS should be informed so that the site can be reviewed for program issues.